 The following institutions (at time of writing) are the main users of this system:

-Besides sections of the Government, you may be required to provide your 12-digit number to the following organisations:
+Besides various government offices, you may be required to provide your 12-digit number to the following organizations:

 - Your employer

 - Any kind of employment organization

 - Hello Work (the national government’s unemployment agency)

 These organizations will ask the government for your “My Number” in order to process things like your pension, taxes, welfare benefits, childcare allowances, and other documents.
 Again please note, this is done on your behalf: you will most likely not need to do this yourself.
 Please see the statement below from the Cabinet Office:

 “Private businesses must also receive the Individual Numbers of their employees and their dependants, print them on certificates of income and withholding tax for employment income as well as notices of acquisition of insurance qualification for social insurance that they issue for the employees, and then submit those documents to the relevant administrative organs.
 Similarly, Individual Numbers must be printed on payment records prepared by insurance companies, records of payment of manuscript fees, etc.”